 Since its narrow alleyways were originally designed by the Incas as a city for walking, start your exploration of Cusco on foot.
 Begin at the Plaza de Armas, the Main Square, which is marked by the exquisite Spanish Colonial architecture and ornamentation imposed by Spanish colonists to exert religious and political influence.
 Underneath it all, however, you can clearly see remnants of Inca Cusco in the solid stonework.
 Visit Koricancha, the most sumptuous “Sun Temple” in the Inca Empire, and the breathtaking Cathedral, a repository for Cusco’s colonial art, as well as many other important archaeological relics and artifacts.
 You will also stop by the colourful San Pedro market and pass through the charming neighborhood of San Blas.
 Next, visit Sacsayhuaman, an Inca citadel atop a hill, on the outskirts of the city.
 Not only are the imposing terraces of masterful stonework a sight to behold, but the vistas overlooking the sienna rooftops of Cusco provide a whole new perspective to the city you traversed.

-You will be collected from your Cusco hotel and transferred to the delightful and informative Chocolate Museum.
+Head to the delightful and informative Chocolate Museum.
 The museum’s expert chocolatiers will take you on a ride through time, providing you with insight into the ancient history of cocoa in Peru and delivering you to the current understanding of this incredible plant in all of its varieties.
 Learn about the complex biology necessary to grow and maintain the plant, along with the production process of their organic fair-trade cocoa products sourced from Cusco’s nearby jungle region, Quillabamba.
 Enjoy the hands-on Bean-to-Bar workshop, and learn how to make your own chocolately delights starting with just a handful of cocoa beans.
 In this two-hour workshop, you will expertly roast the cocoa beans, use all of your might to grind the nibs, let your sweet tooth help you select your accompaniments, and mold your very own chocolates.
-Transfer back to your Cusco hotel with your tasty treats in tow, if you can resist devouring them on the ride of course!

 Cusco - Lima - Paracas/Nazca/Ica